 An event partnership agreement is a written contract between two or more people to establish an exciting new venture.
 Everything should be in writing when starting off as event marketing partners.

 Event partnership agreements are often used by companies who want to partner with event agencies or individuals to collaborate on big, complex projects but don’t know how they would go about bringing them together themselves.
 They are also a marketing tactic that generates leads.
 When it comes to promoting your business, the right event partnerships give you the opportunity to scale to a larger audience and gain new customers.

 Why would you need an event partnership agreement?

 For partnerships to be successful, all partners need to communicate mutually agreed terms & agreements in writing.
 Without written documentation of these details, a partnership can end with unfair results or unpleasant (and expensive) legal disputes that might arise between the parties involved.

 A well-written event partnership agreement is essential for entrepreneurs who want to avoid a future headache.
 A clear, well-defined partner agreement will cut the risk of misunderstandings and disputes between owners in half by clearly defining their rights and obligations.
+It is common in health coaching sessions, for instance, to use a health coach contract template and avoid further misunderstandings.
 It also defines how disagreements should be handled if they do come up.

 What is the best way to choose event partnerships?